 - Commercial ferret nuggets.
 These will contain the full range on nutrients you ferret needs.
-You can buy these in pet shops or on our online pet store.
+You can buy these in pet shops.

 - You could also feed your ferret a raw food diet.
 If you choose this for your ferret, make sure you feed your ferrets a ‘whole prey diet’ – one where they eat the whole small animal, including the organs and bone.

 - Vitamin pastes and oils.
 Ferrets love these and they can be great for their health.
 Use them in small amounts as a training treat.

 - Occasional treats, such as boiled egg or cooked chicken.